 The following description summarizes the most important terms of our capital stock, as they are expected to be in effect upon the completion of this offering.
 We expect to adopt an amended and restated certificate of incorporation and amended and restated bylaws in connection with this offering, and this description summarizes the provisions that are expected to be included in such documents.
 Because it is only a summary, it does not contain all the information that may be important to you.
-For a complete description of the matters set forth in the section titled "Description of Capital Stock," you should refer to our amended and restated bylaws, which are or will be included as exhibits to the registration statement of which this prospectus forms a part, and to the applicable provisions of Delaware law.
-Immediately following the completion of this offering, our authorized capital stock will consist of shares of common stock, \$0.001 par value per share, and shares of undesignated preferred stock, \$0.001 par value per share.
+For a complete description of the matters set forth in the section titled "Description of Capital Stock," you should refer to our amended and restated certificate of incorporation and amended and restated bylaws, which are or will be included as exhibits to the registration statement of which this prospectus forms a part, and to the applicable provisions of Delaware law.
+Immediately following the completion of this offering, our authorized capital stock will consist of 120,000,000 shares of common stock, \$0.001 par value per share, and 5,000,000 shares of undesignated preferred stock, \$0.001 par value per share.

-Assuming the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock, which will occur immediately prior to the completion of this offering, as of June 30, 2015, there were shares of our common stock outstanding, held by stockholders of record, and no shares of our convertible preferred stock outstanding.
+Assuming the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock, which will occur immediately prior to the completion of this offering, as of June 30, 2015, there were 21,034,710 shares of our common stock outstanding including 2,160,342 shares of unvested restricted stock subject to repuchase by us, held by 58 stockholders of record, and no shares of our convertible preferred stock outstanding.
 Our board of directors is authorized, without stockholder approval, except as required by the listing standards of The NASDAQ Stock Market, to issue additional shares of our capital stock.

 Upon the completion of this offering, we will be authorized to issue one class of common stock.
 Holders of our common stock are entitled to one vote for each share of common stock held of record for the election of directors and on all matters submitted to a vote of stockholders.
 Holders of our common stock are entitled to receive dividends ratably, if any, as may be declared by our board of directors out of legally available funds, subject to any preferential dividend rights of any preferred stock then outstanding.
 Upon our dissolution, liquidation or winding up, holders of our common stock are entitled to share ratably in our net assets legally available after the payment of all our debts and other liabilities, subject to the preferential rights of any preferred stock then outstanding.
 Holders of our common stock have no preemptive, subscription, redemption or conversion rights.
 The rights, preferences and privileges of holders of common stock are subject to, and may be adversely affected by, the rights of the holders of shares of any series of preferred stock that we may designate and issue in the future.
 Except as described in the section titled "Anti-takeover Provisions" below, a majority vote of the holders of common stock is generally required to take action under our amended and restated certificate of incorporation and amended and restated by-laws.
-All of our outstanding shares of common stock are, and the shares of common stock to be issued in this offering will be, fully paid and nonassesable.
+All of our outstanding shares of common stock are, and the shares of common stock to be issued in this offering will be, fully paid and nonassessable.